1-800-800-1865 (Mon-Sat) • Online 24/7

 But many Republicans made political hay railing against recent debt ceiling hikes.
 This time around they are in control of both legislative chambers and will have no one to credit (or blame) but themselves for their actions.

 The coming year may also try the ability of players in the futures markets to continue pushing the paper prices of precious metals lower despite strong physical supply and demand drivers.
-Current metal prices are below the cost of production for many producers -- particularly in silver.
+Current metal prices are below the cost of production for many producers -- particularly silver.
 As a result, supply is forecast to fall in 2015 even if prices rise as expected.

 Meanwhile, investment and industrial demand are expected to be strong.
 And inventories of physical bars on the exchanges remain very low.
-We will be surprised to see the same end result of lower prices if we have another year of heavy physical buying coupled with intense futures contract selling.
+We will be surprised to see the same result of lower prices if we have another year of heavy physical buying coupled with intense futures contract selling.

 Finally, bullion investors themselves may be tested more than ever this year.
 Disinflationary forces currently hold sway with the U.S. dollar getting stronger while commodities, including oil, weaken.